OpenSpace/OpenSpace-Docs/manual/content/models/animation.md

 There are a few settings that you can set for your animation.
 If any of these settings is given to a model that does not have an animation there will be a warning message in the log.

 ### Start time
 The start time is the date and time when the animation should start playing in OpenSpace.
-This is a string that should be strictly formatted in this way: <code>"YYYY MM DD hh:mm:ss"</code>.
-Note that only numbers are allowed, for example <code>"2021 04 15 11:50:00"</code> is a valid date and time while <code>"2021 APR 15 11:50:00"</code> is not.
+This is a string that should be strictly formatted in this way: `"YYYY MM DD hh:mm:ss"`.
+Note that only numbers are allowed, for example `"2021 04 15 11:50:00"` is a valid date and time while `"2021 APR 15 11:50:00"` is not.
 The start time is required to enable the animation in OpenSpace.

 ```lua
   GeometryFile = models ..
 "BoxAnimated.glb",